-You try and explain the issue with as much self-control as you can though vowing that you’ll never deal with the same company again.
+You try and explain the issue with as much self-control as you can, though vowing that you’ll never deal with the same company again.

-This is why so many companies are investing in Customer Relationship Management (CRM) software, and here are 5 reasons why you should too:
+That’s the reason why so many companies are investing in Customer Relationship Management (CRM) software, and here are 5 reasons why you should too:

-1. All-In-One System
+1. CRM is an All-In-One System

-This means no more searching through endless piles of spreadsheets, appointment books or calendars—everything you need is right at your fingertips and on your screen in seconds.
+This means no more searching through endless piles of spreadsheets, appointment books or calendars—everything you need is right at your fingertips and loads on your screen in seconds.
 Your CRM system is the go-to place for anything that relates to customer/client interaction within your company.

-2. Gain Real-Time Access to Data
+2. Increased Real-Time Access to Data

-3. Analytics and Business Intelligence
+3. Measure Data through Analytics and Business Intelligence

-4. Your Marketing Hub
+4. A Complete Marketing Hub

-5. Enhance Customer Service
+5. Increase and Enhance Customer Service